Workshop #1

 • Your turn!
 Edit the code in the block.

-🎯 Checkpoint 1.e: Your own print statements with math!
+🎯 Checkpoint 1.e: Edit the print statements!

 • Change “Student” to your first name.